Frequently Asked Questions

 What if my co-inventors are employed by different entities?

-UT Southwestern will work with the entities that employ co-inventors to formulate a Joint Ownership and Licensing Cooperation Agreement whereby the entities agree to share or delegate costs, revenues, and commercialization opportunities for that invention.
+UT Southwestern will work with the entities that employ the co-inventors to sign a Joint Ownership and Licensing Cooperation Agreement or similar agreement whereby the entities agree to share or delegate costs, revenues and commercialization opportunities for that invention.

 How can I demonstrate my inventive contribution?